Greek central bank dismisses Anonymous hacking claim

 ATHENS (Reuters) - Greece’s central bank dismissed claims by hacking group Anonymous that it had accessed confidential internal files, saying on Wednesday the material was already in the public domain.

-Anonymous responded by warning that it was merely testing out the bank’s defences and could step up its attack.
+Anonymous responded by warning that it was merely testing out the bank’s defenses and could step up its attack.

 Anonymous Greece had posted a link on its Facebook page on Tuesday, claiming it was leaking central bank data and warned that more would follow in the coming days.
 A link the collective supplied didn’t appear to immediately work.